Raised Close Herringbone

-How to hand embroider Raised Close Herringbone stitch
+How to Work Raised Close Herringbone stitch

-Slide the needle under the straight stitch as illustrated.
+Slide the needle under the straight stitch, as illustrated.

 Bring your needle out on the left of the leaf tip and a little down the side of the leaf, and pass the needle under the straight bar stitch.

-Take the needle back into the fabric a little down the side of the leaf on the right side of the leaf as illustrated, so that when you pull the needle through the working thread is crossed.
+Take the needle back into the fabric a little down the side of the leaf on the right side of the leaf as illustrated, so that when you pull the needle through, the working thread is crossed.

 Have you seen my Stitchers Templates?